core-wg/transport-indication/draft-ietf-core-transport-indication.md

   and that public key does not need to be sent during the EDHOC exchange.
   Alternatively, a header map with an `x5t` identifies the end entity certificate the server presents by a thumbprint (hash).

-  It is up to the application to define requirements for the provenance of the `edhoc-cred` parameter, whether it needs to be provided through secure mechanism, or whether the server is strictly required to present that credential.
+  It is up to the application to define requirements for the provenance of the `cred` parameter, whether it needs to be provided through secure mechanism, or whether the server is strictly required to present that credential.

-  This is unlike TLSA, which needs to be transported through DNSSEC, because a `edhoc-cred` parameter may be sent using other means than DNS (for example in DHCPv6 responses or Router Advertisements).
+  This is unlike TLSA, which needs to be transported through DNSSEC, because a `cred` parameter may be sent using other means than DNS (for example in DHCPv6 responses or Router Advertisements).

 * `edhoc-info`: This is a new parameter defined in this document, describing how EDHOC can be used on the server.